 Consul Julius Caesar was one of the greatest rulers of Rome.
-During his reign he had set the stage for transferring the Roman Republic into a worldwide empire.
-Caesar was born in 100 B.C. and ruled Rome for 5 years stating in 49 B.C. which is where he appears on the Bible Timeline with world history.
+During his reign, he had set the stage for transferring the Roman Republic into a worldwide empire.
+Caesar was born in 100 B.C. and ruled Rome for 5 years starting in 49 B.C., which is where he appears on the Bible Timeline with world history.

 Gaius Julius Caesar was born to into the Julius family that was one of the oldest, wealthiest and most well-known family lines in ancient Rome.
 This particular family group was supposed to have descended from a god named Iulus, who is supposed to have been a son of the goddess Venus.
 The name Caesar is derived from caesarian which means “to cut” in Latin.
 Historians are not clear about Caesar’s childhood but since he was a member of a wealthy patrician clan, it is safe to assume that he was educated in his youth.

 His father was also named Gaius Julius Caesar, and he was a governor of Asia.
 His mother was named Aurelia Cotta, and she was also a wealthy woman.
 Caesar had lived a good life during childhood and father died when he turned 16 years old.
 Caesar was also chosen to be the head priest of the temple of Jupiter.

 He had to marry a woman to keep this position, and he married his first wife named Cornelia before he reached 18 years old.
 A Roman leader named Sulla had become a dictator and decided to eliminate all of his political enemies.
 Caesar was listed as one of his nemesis because he was the nephew of one of his enemies named Marius.
 He was stripped of his position as high priest, he lost his inheritance and was forced to divorce his wife.
 He had to go into hiding until conditions were favorable for his return.